openstack/mistral/doc/source/index.rst

 a mechanism to define tasks and workflows without writing code, manage and execute them in the cloud environment.

+A workflow visualization tool is available via `CloudFlow <https://github.com/nokia/CloudFlow>`_ and will help you debug workflow executions, identify execution paths, explore task run times, easily access input/output values and so many more...

 Overview
 --------